jforbes24/apple/README.md

 ### 6. Share Insights

 - Insights are derived from the dataset and shared with the partner, focusing on:
-  - Brand per Reseller: Building trust by tailoring insights to specific reseller brands.
   - Trends and Percentages: Emphasizing data-driven trends and percentage-based metrics for clarity.
   - Confidentiality: Reinforcing strict adherence to confidentiality in all shared outputs.
+  - Branding per Reseller: Building trust by tailoring insights to specific reseller style-housing.

 ### 7. Share Repository with Partner